Mute-Publishing/corpus-mute/README.md

   - Donatations.
 We use Liberapay to accept donations [<img src="https://img.shields.io/liberapay/goal/Mute.svg?logo=liberapay">](https://liberapay.com/Mute/) ❤

+See here for information on the [budget requirements](budget.md) for the archival project.

-## Call for volunteers to join the working group
+## Call for volunteers to join the Corpus Mute Working Group

 Volunteers needed to support the project.
 A minimum of four hours a month is a recommendation.
 No prior experience needed.